+- 09 (Alternate Steward),

+- 10 (New Applicant),

+- 11 (New Applicant cash),

+- 12 (Cash Steward),

+- 15 (Casual),

+- 18 (Unlisted on Checkoff) and

+- 19 (Cash Alternate Steward).

-At the same time you order the ballot mailing labels, request that the IBT prepare an Election Control Roster ("ECR") for delivery at the ballot count.
+- Election Control Roster.
+At the same time that you order the ballot mailing list data, request that the IBT prepare an Election Control Roster ("ECR") for delivery at the ballot count.
 The ECR is a report generated by the TITAN system in a format designed specifically for elections.
 Each member's name is labeled with either an "E" or a "C" indicator, which indicates the clearly eligible members and those whose right to vote is challenged.
 These indicators are presumptive, based upon dues payment data contained in the TITAN system.
-The ECR contains the same alphanumeric sequence number assigned to each member when the ballot mailing list was prepared.
+The ECR contains the same alphanumeric sequence number for each member as was assigned to the member when the ballot mailing list was prepared.
 This acts as a security measure.
-(Order the ECR with the form under Tab 6.)
+(Order the ECR with the form under Tab 7.)